Reckless Driving Versus DUI in Nevada

 Nevada takes highway safety seriously.
-Drivers charged with reckless driving or intoxicated driving face significant criminal penalties.
+Drivers charged with reckless driving or intoxicated driving face significant criminal penalties and potentially a DUI conviction.
 Among other things, sanctions could include fines, the suspension or revocation of a driver’s license and even time behind bars.

 Below, you will find an overview of Nevada’s reckless driving statute, Nevada’s DUI statute and an explanation of why a plea bargain may be the best option for a driver facing charges.

 Both reckless driving and intoxicated driving are typically charged as misdemeanor criminal offenses in the state of Nevada.
 Either offense can be upgraded to a felony if certain aggravating factors are present and both offenses are punishable by fines and jail time.
 Here is a more detailed review of the differences between reckless driving charges and DUI charges in Nevada: